Lilianhan/emos-wx-api/README.md

+/**Still working on it, Not finished**/
+I worked both on the Front-end and back-end
+The key steps I have made are noted on the back-end project README.md (will continue to organize it later)

-Smart Property Management Platform (ERP&OA)
+This is a mock-up for the Smart Property Management Platform (ERP&OA)
     The Smart Property Management Platform is a comprehensive solution that integrates ERP (Enterprise Resource Planning) and OA (Office Automation) functionalities.
 The platform is built using the SpringBoot framework, adopting a front-end and back-end separation architecture.
 Key features and technologies include:

 Architecture: